 On smartphones, the websites generated look like apps, with a few key colors and bold buttons.
 This fits the “mobile first” approach, though the desktop versions of sites still look quite clean and nice.
-Impress.ly recently released a one-page editor to further improve your desktop website.
+Impress.ly recently released a one-page editor to improve your desktop website further.

 Finally, if you’re happy with what you’ve got but want to do a little tweaking, feel free to.
 The range of customization isn’t as great as a traditional builder, and you won’t find a gallery of a million stock images, but all the basics are there.
 Backgrounds, templates, layouts — everything you’d expect.

-As far as e-commerce goes, Impress.ly impresses.
+As far as e-commerce goes, Impress.ly offers a solid feature set.
 Its shop software looks simple, but it’s hiding a lot of complexity.
 The process of setting up a store is similar to how the website itself is made; it collects info on your company’s aesthetic, then generates a few templates to pick from and customize.

-Then there’s inventory, stock, and all this checks out.
-Unlike other site builders, there’s no cap on the amount of products you can sell.
+Then there’s inventory, stock, and all of this checks out.
+Unlike other site builders, there’s no cap on the number of products you can sell.
 And it’s easy enough to add color variations.
 Plus, you can easily use discount codes and temporary free shipping as great holiday gifts.

 Finally, invoices are fully arranged by the company, shipping/tracking info is included, and a variety of payment options — even Bitcoin — are accepted.
 As the company says, “No Problem.”